• Skip to primary navigation

 NOW is still family owned as it has been from the beginning.
 Photo courtesy of nowfoods.com.

-In 1948, entrepreneur Paul Richard purchased a small Chicago-based manufacturing company that made grain and legume-based products, marking the beginning of a six-decade family company legacy.
-NOW Foods is still a family-owned company today.
+In 1948, entrepreneur Paul Richard purchased a small Chicago-based manufacturing company that made grain and legume-based products.
+His son Elwood Richard founded NOW Foods two decades later, in 1968.
+This marked the beginning of a decade-long family company legacy.
+To this day, NOW Foods is still a family-owned company.
+It has grown to one of the natural product industry’s most recognizable brands.

 Quality Assurance

 NOW essential oils are produced with loving attention to detail from start to finish.
-The company insists on using the best raw botanicals available, process them with gentle extraction methods, and commit to producing industry-leading quality.
+Quality has always been a cornerstone of their company.
+They source the best raw botanicals available, process them with gentle extraction methods, and commit to producing industry-leading pure essential oils.

-Since the process of extracting essential oils from their botanical origin is unquestionably one of the most important steps in the manufacturing and quality assurance process, NOW brand uses only the best available practices:
+One of the most important steps in assuring a quality oil is the process of extracting essential oils from their botanical origin.
+NOW brand uses only the best available practices:

 1. Steam Distillation: With steam distillation, essential oils are converted into vapor and then condensed into liquid form where they can be bottled for your enjoyment.
 It is a popular, natural and precise way to gently extract essential oils while leaving behind any undesirable components.